Creating and Running Your First Python Project

 .idea (refer to the section Project and IDE Settings for details).

-To do that, either click the drop-down list and choose one of the interpreters already installed on your machine, or click , choose Add Local, and then select the desired interpreter from your file system.
+To do that, either click the drop-down list and choose one of the interpreters already installed, or click , choose Create VirtualEnv, and then specify the virtual environment name and location, and the base interpreter.
+Refer to the section Creating Virtual Environment for details.

 Exploring and configuring project structure